 Although I have no issue with multiplayer games and think the option to play online with your friends is enjoyable, I began to fear for the single player experience.

 Would developers stray away from such projects?
 Would innovation only occur through immersive multiplayer experiences?
 Would developers lose interest in creating single player narrative focused titles altogether after watching the success of games like Team Fortress 2 and DOTA.

-To me that was a scary thought.
-Because single player games hold a special place in my heart.
+To me that was a scary thought, because single player games hold a special place in my heart.

 When I was a kid I didn’t have too many friends.
 I wasn’t into sport and I didn’t follow the latest TV shows everyone was watching.
 This got me down a little bit and I often found myself sitting at home bored and lonely.
-But then, around the age of 10, I got the PS2, my first gaming console.
+Then, around the age of 10, I got the PS2, my first gaming console.
 From there I never looked back.

 The rich library of games that I could sink into gave me hours and hours of enjoyment and a way to numb the pain that my lack of social acceptance caused.
 Sly Cooper, Ratchet and Clank, Jak and Daxter – they became my friends.